silvandiepen/barer-store/README.md

-# Bare
+# Barer Store

-A Bare CMS.
+A bare store.
 What more do you need than a "key=>value" store and an asset manager?

+### Meaning

+Barer, means word in Armenian.
+It also looks like the word "bare", which means naked and without extra things.
+And Store, well we all know.

 ### Install & Run